aroyrev/Opsview-Integrations/WHAT_IS_A_MONITORING_PLUGIN.md

-# How to Create a Plugin for Opsview Monitor

-See Opsview Documentation on Creating Monitoring Plugins here: [Monitoring Plugins](https://knowledge.opsview.com/docs/monitoring-plugins)

-## What are Monitoring Plugins?
+# What is a Monitoring Plugin?

 Monitoring plugins are the most common and popular way of monitoring hosts.
 Monitoring plugins can be written in any language, from bash and C to Perl and Python, meaning anyone who can script can create plugins!
 In essence, a monitoring plugin is a translator that resides between Opsview Monitor and the item we wish to monitor.
 The plugin speaks both languages; It knows how to speak to Opsview in Opsview Monitor's language, and it knows how to talk to the Host in the Host's language.

-## How to Create a Basic Monitoring Plugin
+## Overview of a Monitoring Plugin

 A typical monitoring plugin will consist of the following stages: